-Erf 2833 is approximately 6.04 ha in extend and the proposed development will consist of twelve single residential housing units and thirty-two general residential units, including internal roads and open spaces.
-The size of the single residential erven varies from 215 m $^2$ to 416 m $^2$ , and the size of the general residential erven varies from 187 m $^2$ to 408 m $^2$ .
+Erf 2833 is approximately 6.04 ha in extend and the proposed development will consist of fortyone (41) General Residential Housing units, including utility zones, internal roads and open spaces.
+The total size of the residential erven equals 1.11ha, which translates to 19% of the site as a whole.